Liverpool's Quadruple quest: How do Jurgen Klopp's side fare in historic bid?

 Liverpool have already won this season's League Cup; Jurgen Klopp's side are currently second in the Premier League, a point behind champions Man City with just nine games to play; the Reds also face Benfica in the Champions League quarter-finals and City in the FA Cup semi-finals

-Liverpool's historic quest for a Quadruple continues when they host Watford in the Premier League on Saturday lunchtime, but how have other sides fared in their own bids to win all four major trophies in a single season?
+Liverpool's quest for a historic Quadruple continues when they travel to champions Manchester City on Super Sunday, but how have other sides fared in their own bids to win all four major trophies in a single season?

 Liverpool are still in with a chance of an unprecedented Quadruple this campaign, as unlikely as that sounds, as we enter the final stretch of the season.

-It is 'squeaky-bum time,' as Sir Alex Ferguson would say, with Jurgen Klopp's side now just a point behind leaders Man City as we enter the final nine games of the season after an impressive nine-game winning run in the league saw the champions' seemingly unsurmountable 14-point lead on January 15 evaporate away.
+It is 'squeaky-bum time,' as Sir Alex Ferguson would say, with Jurgen Klopp's side just a point behind leaders Man City as we enter the final eight games of the season after an impressive 10-game winning run in the league saw the champions' seemingly unsurmountable 14-point lead on January 15 evaporate away.

 Meanwhile, Liverpool also take on Benfica in the Champions League quarter-finals, the first leg of which is in Lisbon on Tuesday night, before an FA Cup semi-final clash with rivals City at Wembley on April 16.

-In total, Liverpool could face a gruelling nine-match schedule in April - including a potential title decider at City live on Sky Sports on April 10 - were they to continue their bid for the Quadruple and progress to the semi-finals of the Champions League, followed by another seven games in May if they also make it through to the finals of both the FA and European Cups.
+In total, Liverpool could face a gruelling nine-match schedule in April - including this weekend's potential title decider at the Etihad, live on Sky Sports on April 10 - were they to continue their bid for the Quadruple and progress to the semi-finals of the Champions League, followed by another seven games in May if they also make it through to the finals of both the FA and European Cups.

 Speaking during the latest edition of The Overlap's live fan debate, Sky Sports' Gary Neville said he was concerned Liverpool could do 'something special' in the run-in to the season.